-Supervised Visits: CPS is responsible for the supervision of visits unless the court order specifies that a third party may assume that role.
-Only reasonable visits may be required to be supervised.

-Reasonable Visits: Visits may last up to one day but shall not include overnight.

-Liberal Visits: Visits may include overnight and weekends and up to a maximum of 14 consecutive days.

-Extended Visits: Visits which last beyond 14 consecutive days.
-Pursuant to state regulations, extended visits become placements after 60 consecutive days.
+- Supervised Visits: Child Protective Services is responsible for the supervision of visits unless the court order specifies that a third party may assume that role.
+Only reasonable visits may be required to be supervised. - o Reasonable Visits: Visits may last up to one (1) day but shall not include overnight. - Liberal Visits: Visits may include overnight and weekends and up to a maximum of fourteen (14) consecutive days. - o Extended Visits: Visits which last beyond fourteen (14) consecutive days.
+Pursuant to state regulations, extended visits become placements after sixty (60) consecutive days.

 Any significant decrease from the court-ordered level of a parent's/party's level of visitation shall be presented to the affected parent/party for comment before being submitted to the court.
 The court may set a hearing on the issue after hearing the parent's/party's comments on the proposed reduction.
-(Effective January 1, 1997.)